asimmon/ephemeral-mongo/README.md

 * There is a separate NuGet package for each operating system and MongoDB version so it's easier to support new major versions,
 * The latest MongoDB binaries are safely downloaded and verified by GitHub actions during the build or release workflow, reducing the Git repository size,
 * There's less chances of memory, files and directory leaks.
 The startup is faster by using C# threading primitives such as `ManualResetEventSlim`.
-* The CI tests the generated packages against .NET 4.6.2, .NET Core 3.1 and .NET 6 using the latest GitHub build agents for Ubuntu, macOS and Windows.
+* The CI tests the generated packages against .NET 4.6.2 and .NET 6 using the latest GitHub build agents for Ubuntu, macOS and Windows.

 ## Downloads